sujanW0W/db_norm_checker/README.md

 -   The tool expects FDs in a JSON mapping where composite LHS keys are comma-separated strings.
 -   2NF decomposition preserves ability to join back via original keys; 3NF decomposition removes transitive dependencies.

+## Discussion & Limitations

+-   The implementation takes a pragmatic approach by relying on declared primary keys and user-supplied functional dependencies to drive normalization and decomposition.
+-   This design simplifies the normalization engine and works well for many real-world schemas, especially when documentation of constraints is incomplete.
+-   However, the current approach may miss cases involving alternate candidate keys or incomplete functional dependency sets, which can affect correct identification of prime attributes.
+-   As a result, some edge cases in 2NF/3NF analysis may not be fully captured under complex dependency structures.

+## Future Work

+-   Implement attribute-closure and minimal-cover computation to improve dependency analysis.
+-   Enumerate minimal candidate keys rather than relying solely on declared primary keys.
+-   Explore optional data-driven functional dependency discovery from instance data.

 License: MIT (see LICENSE file).